Moonlight Elk: One Woman's Hunt for Food and Freedom

 In Moonlight Elk, Christie Green shares her journey - spiritual, emotional, and female positive - toward self-sufficiency via hunting.
 Raw, powerful, and filled with love of the animal world.
 This book is recommended for readers of Cheryl Strayed.

 Christie Green learned to hunt in order to complement the food she grew in her New Mexico garden.
 As an act of practical agency this fulfilled her needs, yet a restlessness stirred within.
-She longed for a life defined by something deeper than weekly schedules, work roles, and cultural norms.
-Could she travel beyond the supposed domain of women and venture into the world of animals, into the wild, where men were said to prevail?
+A woman longing for a life defined by something deeper than weekly schedules, work roles, and cultural norms, Christie Green learned to hunt elk, turkey, deer, and other animals throughout her home state of New Mexico.

-Layer by layer, hunt by hunt, Green peels away societal skins that adhere to a prescribed grid, a manufactured tick of time, a picture of perfection.
-Tracking and tracing, moving in darkness, watching, smelling, listening, and following the animals, Green sheds the burdens of her domestic self and witnesses the animals defying reason as they walk her into their world, ambling her along, straddling night and day, waking and sleeping.
-Through them, definitions of gender dissolve and boundaries blur.
-In the process, Green eclipses western society’s definitions of her as a woman, mother, lover, and entrepreneur, courageously birthing her own independence through a profound connection to the animals and the places they call home.
+Layer by layer, hunt by hunt, Green peels away societal skins that adhered to a prescribed grid, a manufactured tick of time, a picture of perfection.
+Tracking and tracing, moving in darkness, watching, smelling, listening, and following the animals, Green sheds the burdens of her domestic self and instead witnesses the animals defying reason as they walk her into their world, ambling her along, straddling night and day, waking and sleeping.
+Their ways of moving and sensing become her model.
+In the process, Green eclipses western society’s definitions of her as a woman, mother, lover, and business owner in a male-dominated industry and ultimately finds independence, courage, and a profound connection to the animals and the places they call home.

 What she sought from these animals was food.
 What she found was freedom.